ffund/real-time-embedded-systems-lab/3-adc-temp/README.md

 of precision.
 You will need to change a value in `initTempSensor()` and a value in `readTemp()`.

-Save 30 lines of output to a plaintext file, and name it `10b.csv`.
+Save 30 (sequential) lines of output to a plaintext file, and name it `10b.csv`.

-Repeat for 8 bits and 6 bits of resolution, saving 30 lines of data to `8b.csv` and `6b.csv`.
+Repeat for 8 bits and 6 bits of resolution, saving 30 (sequential) lines of data to `8b.csv` and `6b.csv`.

 ## Submit your work

-To submit your work, please open a terminal, navigate to the `2-peripherals` folder, and run:
+To submit your work, first restore your code to the 12-bit resolution version.
+Complete the `REPORT.md`.
+Then, open a terminal, navigate to the `3-adc-temp` folder, and run:

     git add REPORT.md
     git add temperature/src/main.c